rivtlib-dev/rivtlib.github.io/docs/rivtapi.md

 # Module rivtapi

 rivtapi

-The *rivtapi* module is part of the *rivt* Python package and is imported
+The *rivtapi* module is the api for the *rivt*, a Python package designed
-    at the beginning of a rivt calculation.
-It defines the five API methods:
+    to facilitate highly shareable engineering calculation documents.
+It is imported at the beginning of every rivt calculation and includes five
-    R(rs), I(rs), V(rs), T(rs), X(rs); where *rs* represents a *rivtText*
+    methods: R(rs), I(rs), V(rs), T(rs), X(rs); where *rs* represents a
-    string.
+    *rivtText* single string parameter.

-    When running in an IDE (e.g. VSCode), each method can be run interactively using the cell decorator # %%.
-In file run mode (entire file processed) the output is written to the screen and disk as a utf8, PDF, or HTML file.
+    When running in an IDE (e.g. VSCode), each methods can be run interactively using the standard cell decorator # %%.
+In file run mode (the entire file processed from command line) the output is written to the screen and file as a utf8, PDF, or HTML file.

     The calculation input files are separated into two folders labeled *calcs* and *docs*.
-Files in the *calcs* folder are text files under version control that contain the primary calculation and supporting files.
-They are designed to be shared.
-The *docs* folders include supporting calculation files that are typically binary files (images, pdf etc.) and files that include confidential project information or copyrights.
-The *docs* folder is typically not shared.
+Files in the *calcs* folder are shareable files under version control that contain the primary calculation and supporting text files.
+The *docs* folder includes supporting binary files (images, pdf etc.) and files that include confidential project information or copyrights.
+The *docs* folder is not intended to share.

     Output files are written to three places.
 The UTF8 calc output format is written as a *readme.txt* file to the *calcs* folder and is automatically displayed on source control platforms like GitHub.
-The PDF output is written to the *reports* folder, and the HTML output is written to the *sites* folder.
+PDF output is written to *reports*, and HTML output to the *sites* folder.

-    The rivt calc input file is a Python file written in *rivtText*, a superset of the markup language reStructuredText (reST) defined at https://docutils.sourceforge.io/rst.html. *rivtText* is designed for
+    *rivtText* is a superset of the markup language reStructuredText (reST) defined at https://docutils.sourceforge.io/rst.html.
+It is designed for clarity, brevity and general platform reading and writing and processing.
-    clarity, brevity and universality when reading and writing calculation inputs and outputs.
-It may include rivt file commands and format tags, reStructuredText (reST) and native Python code.
-Commands start a line with
-    || and always read or write files into and out of the calculation.
-Tags
-    terminate a line with the symbol _[tag] and always evaluate or format.
-    Block tags start the block with ___[tag] (three underscores) and end with a blank line.
+    It runs on any platform that supports Python.

     *rivtCalc* is the open source software stack for writing, sharing and publishing engineering calculations.
 The stack includes *Python*, Python science and engineering libraries, *VSCode*, *LaTeX (TexLive)*, *GitHub* and *rivt*.

+    The *rivtText* superset includes commands, tags and single line Python statements.
+Commands read or write files into and out of the calculation and start the line with ||.
+Tags format text and end a line with _[tag].
+    Block tags start the block with ___[tag] (three underscores) and end with a blank line.

-    rivt command parameters are separated by |.
-User selections are separated by semi-colons for a single selection and commas for multiply selectable settings.
-The first line of each method specifies formatting and labeling parameters for that rivt string.
-The method label can be a section or paragraph title, or a label for bookmarking (see tags for usage).
+    *rivt* command parameters are separated by |.
+In the summary below, user selections are separated by semi-colons for single value selections and commas for list settings.
+The first line of each method specifies formatting and labeling parameters for that calc or rivt-string.
+The method label can be a section or paragraph title, or simple a label for bookmarking and searching (see tags for usage).

     ========= ==================================================================
-    API name           method, first line settings and commands
+    API name       methods, settings and commands [snippet insert prefix]
     ========= ==================================================================
     repo      rv.R("""method label | calc title | utf;pdf;html;inter | page #
+    [rvr]
                   ||text, ||table, ||github ||project

                   """)

     insert    rv.I("""method label | /docs/folder_override;default
+    [rvi]
                   ||text, ||table, ||image, ||image2, ||attach

                   """)

     values    rv.V("""method label | sub;nosub | /docs/folder_override;default
+    [rvv]
                   =, ||values, ||lists, ||import

                   ||text, ||table, ||image, ||image2, ||attach

                   """)

-    tables    rv.T("""method label | /docs/folder_override;default
+    tables    rv.T("""method label | /docs/folder_override;default | show;noshow
+    [rvt]
                   Python simple statements
                   (any valid expression or statment on a single line)